For School Health

 - Masking in schools:

-- At a high COVID-19 Community Level, universal indoor masking in schools and ECE (Early Care and Education) programs is highly recommended, as it is in the community at-large.
+- At a high COVID-19 Hospital Admission Level, universal indoor masking in schools and ECE (Early Care and Education) programs is highly recommended, as it is in the community at-large.

 - At medium or low transmission levels, anyone who chooses to wear a mask should be supported in their decision to do so.